-The aim of the Learning Resource Centre is to provide the environment in which the students can obtain information and develop ideas that are fundamental to their development as independent, self-motivated and effective lifelong learners.
+The aim of the Learning Resource Centre is to provide the environment and skill set in which the students can obtain information and develop ideas that are fundamental to their development as independent, self-motivated and effective lifelong learners.

 The LRC occupies two floors, serving the Primary and Secondary schools.
 Materials that will enrich and support the curriculum are provided, taking into account the varied interests and abilities of the students, as well those which will meet their recreational needs.
 At present we have over 22 000 resources in the two LRCs, including books, Overdrive eBooks and audio books, DVDs and posters.
 The LRC subscribes to electronic databases such as Britannica Online, Newsbank and EbscoHost as well as a wide range of magazines.
 The number of resources is increasing on an annual basis.

 Students in KS1 – KS3 have scheduled library visits.
 Years 4-9 take part in the LRC’s Accelerated Reader programme where reading targets are set to assist in challenging students and setting great reading habits.